 Textile/Surface Design (p.
-120)
+127)

-Advertising and Marketing Communications One-Year AAS Degree Program
+Advertising and Marketing Communications One-Year AAS Degree Program http://fitnyc.edu/amc

 The major in Advertising and Marketing Communications offers students the fundamental knowledge and skills needed in the marketing communication disciplines, such as advertising, direct marketing, sales promotion, and publicity/public relations.
 It also enables students to advance to the BS program to prepare for career opportunities in strategic planning, media buying, and brand management.
-Curriculum below is for the entering class of fall 2021.